 Shimmy Damper & Pivot Limit Test:

 Again place a block under the nose wheel to fully compress the strut.
 This should cause just a bit of oil to be ejected from the Schrader valve opening.
 If no oil is visible, service with heavy duty motorcycle strut oil to the level of the Schrader valve when the strut is vertical and WHEN THE STRUT IS FULLY COMPRESSED.
 Do not over-service the strut with oil!
+[Important Note: If the strut is low on oil and you have not noticed an external leak, it's likely fluid has leaked into the hollow center of the strut tube.
+Confirming this requires major disassembly of the strut; the fix will definitely require disassembly and specialized tools/parts.
+I recommend you send the strut to Lancair if you suspect an internal fluid leak.

 With the strut held compressed at least 1 ½", but not fully compressed by a block, grasp the nose wheel and pivot it in either direction until it hits the internal stop.

-The wheel/lower strut piston should pivot with some resistance (the shimmy damper function) when twisted rapidly.

-If it pivots freely/with minimal resistance, or does not hit a stop (can be pivoted more than 60 degrees) the internal damper plate screws are likely sheared, and you have no functional shimmy dampening.
+The wheel/lower strut piston should pivot with some resistance (the shimmy damper function) when twisted rapidly, and should not have a "dead band" of easier pivot when reversing directions.
+Any dead band movement indicates air in the damper chamber.
+Extend, then compress the strut fully several times to eject the air, then return to 5a and proceed again.
+You may need to do this 2-3 times to eliminate all the air if the strut was initially low on oilIf it pivots freely/with minimal resistance, or does not hit a stop (can be pivoted more than 60 degrees) the internal damper plate screws are likely sheared, and you have no functional shimmy dampening.

 If you hit stops in both directions, use a compass to determine if you have a strut with 45 or 60 degree pivot limits.